 White House brings forward Brazil travel restrictions by two days

-The White House announced on Sunday that it was restricting travel from Brazil to the United States, two days after the South American nation became the world's No. 2 hotspot for coronavirus cases.
-In its original announcement, it said the restrictions would come into force on May 28.
+In its original announcement on Sunday, it said the restrictions would come into force on May 28.
 L1N2D605Z

+The statement did not give a reason for the move.
+The U.S. Department of Homeland Security, which oversees immigration issues, did not immediately respond to a request for comment.

+The travel ban was a blow to right-wing Brazilian President Jair Bolsonaro, who has followed the example of U.S. President Donald Trump in addressing the pandemic, fighting calls for social distancing and touting unproven drugs.

 (Reporting by David Brunnstrom and Jan Wolfe Editing by Sonya Hepinstall)